M. Todd Bennett

 Office: Brewster A201

-Before joining ECU's faculty in 2009, Bennett worked at the Office of the Historian, U.S. Department of State, where he edited three volumes in the Foreign Relations of the United States series, the official documentary record of U.S. foreign policy, and directed that office's Europe and Global Issues Division.
-He taught at The George Washington University, The Corcoran College of Art + Design, and the University of Nevada – Reno after earning his Ph.D. in 2001 from the University of Georgia, where he won two outstanding teaching awards.
+Before joining ECU's faculty in 2009, Professor Bennett served with the U.S. Department of State's Office of the Historian, where he directed the Europe and Global Issues Division and edited three volumes in the Foreign Relations of the United States series, the official documentary record of U.S. foreign policy.
+He taught at George Washington University, the Corcoran College of Art + Design, and the University of Nevada –Reno after earning his Ph.D. from the University of Georgia in 2001.

 One World, Big Screen: Hollywood, the Allies, and World War II.
 Chapel Hill: University of North Carolina Press, 2012, http://uncpress.unc.edu/books/T-8833.html.